What is fleet insurance and who needs it?

 “The right policy depends on how and how much you use your vehicles,” says Klesinger.
 “A client who owns a delivery service would need $1 million in liability coverage.
 Another client, a consulting firm with two vehicles mainly used for client visits, opted for lower limits of $300,000 to keep costs down.”

-To get fleet insurance, you must be prepared to provide details about your business, operations, drivers and commercial vehicles.
+To get multi-vehicle commercial insurance, you must be prepared to provide details about your business, operations, drivers and autos.
 Your insurance company or broker may ask you questions, such as:

 • How many vehicles are in your commercial fleet?